We've Won Over £90 Million For Our Clients

 What Is The Time Limit To Sue A Hospital For Negligence?

 When looking into how to sue a hospital for negligence, it’s important to be aware of how long you have to start legal proceedings.
-Generally, as stated by the Limitation Act 1980, you have 3 years to begin a medical or clinical negligence claim.
+Generally, as stated by the Limitation Act 1980, you have three years to begin a medical or clinical negligence claim.

-This time limit can run from the date the medical negligence occurred or the date you became aware that the avoidable harm you suffered resulted from a medical professional providing substandard care.
+The time limit can run from the date the medical negligence occurred or the date you became aware that the avoidable harm you suffered resulted from a medical professional providing substandard care.

 For further guidance on the time limits and eligibility criteria for hospital negligence claims, please contact an advisor on the number above.